mjkoster/interfaces/draft-ietf-core-interfaces.md

 Security Considerations   {#Security}
 =======================
 An implementation of a client needs to be prepared to deal with responses to a request that differ from what is specified in this document.
 A server implementing what the client thinks is a resource with one of these interface descriptions could return malformed representations and response codes either by accident or maliciously.
 A server sending maliciously malformed responses could attempt to take advantage of a poorly implemented client for example to crash the node or perform denial of service.
+Conversely, a malicious client could attempt to write to arbitrary resources on a poorly implemented server described in a linked batch.

 IANA Considerations
 ===================